Skip to Main Content

 Evidence-Based Clinical Practice Guidelines

-• The following sources provide public access to peer-reviewed evidence from a broad range of interdisciplinary sources synthesized into clinical guidelines/recommendations to support informed clinical-decision making and the provision of safe, effective, and quality driven healthcare services across a broad range of conditions
+• The following sources provide public access to peer-reviewed evidence from a broad range of interdisciplinary sources synthesized into clinical guidelines/recommendations to support informed clinical decision making and the provision of safe, effective, and quality-driven healthcare services across a broad range of conditions.

 Evidence-Based Practice Glossaries